 I like working so despite us being on holiday it was still something I enjoyed doing.
 We now have posts scheduled through until October because we were working all of the time on the cruises.
 Our readership grew quite dramatically, as people were curious about Paula and Gordon finally doing a cruise …and loving it.
 In saying that, I think you know we had a lot of fun, met amazing people and saw many incredible destinations.
 Guess we are good at multi-tasking.

 Would we cruise again?

 The million dollar question.
 Would we cruise again?
 Definitely.
-We would choose a cruise with lots of port stops because that suits us and our travel style.
+We would choose a cruise with lots of port stops because that suits us and our travel style, or perhaps a cruise to Alaska .
 South America is looking good.
 We hope that these Cruise Hacks and Recommendations from our first cruise experience might answer some of your questions, but feel free to ask us anything, and we will be glad to answer.